SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 @time sol = solve(prob,ROCK2(),progress=true,save_everystep=false,save_start=false);
 ```

 Around 0.4 seconds.
 Much better.
-Also, if you're using VS Code this'll give you a nice
+Also, if you're using VS Code, this'll give you a nice
-progress bar so you can track how it's going.
+progress bar, so you can track how it's going.

 ## Quick Note About Performance